 The hostel features a bed dormitory and a private room.
 There’s a shared kitchen and wifi in common areas.
 Daily breakfast, coffee service, and water refill are available and included in your stay.

-????
-Location: Close to the downtown center, the location of La Redonda gives you convenience.
-There are bars, restaurants, and shops around the area that is just walking distance.
+Close to the downtown center, the location of La Redonda gives you convenience.
+There are bars, restaurants, and shops around the area within walking distance.

-????????
-Social activities: A comfortable place for socialization, this hostel has a shady garden and a hammock area where you can have conversations with other guests and short-term travelers.
+A comfortable place for socialization, this hostel has a shady garden and a hammock area where you can converse with other guests and short-term travelers.

-It is just 100 meters away from the beach that’s amazing for communal interactions.
-You can look forward to nights of karaoke, sports games, and card tournaments.
+It is just 100 meters from the beach, that’s amazing for communal interactions.
+You can look forward to karaoke nights, sports games, and card tournaments.

-An affordable place to stay, this hostel features a pool, an in-house restaurant, and a coworking space.
+Selina hostel is an affordable place to stay with a pool, in-house restaurant, and coworking space.
 You can choose to stay in comfortable shared dormitories or private rooms.

-????
-Location: Selina Sayulita hostel is on the beach with easy access for those who want to explore nature and all that this wonderful region has to offer: beaches, food, social events, ruins close by, and much more.
-Moreover, it’s centrally located which makes it good for moving around the town.
+Selina Sayulita hostel is on the beach with easy access for those who want to explore nature and all that this wonderful region has to offer: beaches, food, social events, ruins close by, and much more.
+Moreover, it’s centrally located, making it good for moving around the town.

-????????
-Social activities: There’s a fantastic pool area for hanging out with others or just lounging around.
+There’s a fantastic pool area for hanging out with others or lounging around.
 Meditation, surf classes, live night music, guided tours, and mezcal experience await you here at Selina Sayulita.
 The restaurant serves continental breakfast.
-Bicycle hire is available and wifi is free.
+Bicycle hire is available, and wifi is free.

 Guided jungle treks through the region’s dramatic landscape–beautiful waterfalls in this scenic area are just close by.
 It features amenities, like air-conditioning, a fully equipped kitchen, cozy terraces, an outdoor pool, barbecue facilities, and wi-fi throughout the hostel.